Fourth Action Plan actions

 - Ongoing scoping of initiatives to promote uptake of respectful relationships education resources.

-- A program evaluation will be undertaken in 2022.
+- An evaluation of the Respect Matters program will be undertaken in mid-2022.

 What difference will we make?